 Students who are interested in teaching at the adolescent level (grades 7-12) may participate in this education certification program.

 Students who choose to obtain their initial teaching certificate in Adolescence Education must major in the subject area most closely related to the content they will teach.
-The Wells College Education Program offers certification in the following content areas: biology, chemistry, earth ccience, english, mathematics, physics, and social studies.
+The Wells College Education Program offers certification in the following content areas: Biology, Chemistry, Earth Science, English, Mathematics, Physics, and Social Studies.